kevin1kevin1k/fader-networks-pytorch/README.md

         TODO

 The training process tooks about 1 million steps (5~7 days) to generate result comparable to original paper.
-(The paper also specified they're strategy on model selection, which we are not capable to reproduce due to resource limitaion.
-With our own model, we obtain a slightly worse result comparing to the paper due to the limitation of computing power and time we have.)

 ## Testing
 ### Testing with our own code & model

 The model we've trained can be find in [checkpoint/](checkpoint/).
-The testing images are the first 10 images in CelebA's testing set, we've uploaded the preprocessed version of them in [data/img/](data/img/) in order to let this part of testing can be done without downloading extra data/model
+The testing images are the first 10 images in CelebA's testing set, we've uploaded the preprocessed version of them in [data/img/](data/img/) in order to let **this part of testing can be done without downloading extra data/model**

 To generate [fig2](fig/fig_2.jpg) in the poster (Reproducibility Study in Experiments), run